How to Make Your Own Terrariums: Mini Landscapes for any Decor

 • Pennsylvania clubmoss (Lycopodium hickeyi)

-These plants do well in a closed container.
+These do well in a closed container.
 If you choose an open one, mist thoroughly whenever the soil is dry to the touch.

 Island Getaway

 Have you vacationed in a tropical paradise where dense exotic plants give way to turquoise oceans and white sand beaches littered with shells?
-Bear this scene in mind when you create your island getaway.

 An imaginative container with a tropical feel.